-A joint venture agreement can take many forms. taking the widest definition, this will mean a strategic arrangement between two or more businesses, where resources are pooled to work together on a specific project or an ongoing basis.
+A joint venture can take many forms.
+Taking the widest definition, this can mean a strategic arrangement between two or more businesses, where resources are pooled, to work together on a specific project or an ongoing basis.
+Joint ventures are a useful way of collaborating with other businesses and to combine different areas of expertise for targeted or general business purposes.

 Grant McCall, Director and Commercial Corporate solicitor at AMD Solicitors, outlines the importance of conducting due diligence on a target business when considering whether to invest or buy shares in the business.